 Check Engine Light

-Electrical Cooling Fans not coming on
+Electrical Cooling Fans are not coming on.

 Black Smoke from the Exhaust Pipe

 If you see smoke coming from your exhaust pipe, it is a sign that your engine is producing too much heat and the coolant temp sensor has failed to detect it.